dylan-foundry/dylanfoundry.org/content/2014-11-integrating-with-llvm.rst

 of the Open Dylan debugger and we will re-visit similar solutions in the future once everything else is working.

+The odds are that we'll be able to accomplish this by invoking ``clang -c`` and then using our existing "spy" routines within the run-time to load the resulting code into the running application.
+We'll want to look at supporting the `GDB JIT interface`_ to let the debugger be able to find the debug info for the newly compiled code.

 Downsides?
 ----------